EleutherAI/lm-evaluation-harness/README.md

 Features:

 - 200+ tasks implemented.
 See the [task-table](./docs/task_table.md) for a complete list.
-- Support for GPT-2, GPT-3, GPT-Neo, GPT-NeoX, and GPT-J, with flexible tokenization-agnostic interface.
+- Support for the Hugging Face `transformers` library, GPT-NeoX, Megatron-DeepSpeed, and the OpenAI API, with flexible tokenization-agnostic interface.
 - Support for evaluation on adapters (e.g. LoRa) supported in [HuggingFace's PEFT library](https://github.com/huggingface/peft).
 - Task versioning to ensure reproducibility.